 Another thing I discovered using the Airfoil Tools page is that most wing shapes operate best in a fairly narrow range of angle, and that this angle of attack is dependent on speed.
 Let’s see what the Airfoil Tools page can show us on how wing angle affects downforce and drag.

 First I’ll select a wing, and the NACA 6412 is as good as any for this demonstration.
-Next I’ll set the Reynolds number from 50,000 to 200,000 and the NCrit range between 5 and 7.
+Next I’ll set the Reynolds number, and then the NCrit range between 5 and 7.
 Click Update Range and look at the resulting graphs.

 First up is Cl vs Alpha.
 Cl is the coefficient of lift, which is downforce to you and me, and Alpha is the wing’s angle of attack.
 The more wing angle, the more downforce, up until about 9 degrees.
 After that flow separations occur and the wing creates less downforce.